MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 - Improving the Snap's UX:
   - Complete [Step 2](#2-optional-customize-your-snap): consider updating `packages/site/src/pages/index.tsx`
-  to remove rather than update the text of the non-functional template **Send message** button.
+  to remove, rather than update, the text of the non-functional template **Send message** button.
   - Update `description`: the description of your Snap.
 - Update the `location` to its published location before publishing your Snap to `npm`,
 - Update the `name`, `version`, `description`, and `repository` fields of